Requirements of Aerial Applicators in Florida

 Fertilizer and Seed Products

 Registrations for fertilizer and/or seed products do not require insurance or surety bond.
 The expiration date will be one year from issue date.
-If the registration also includes public health pesticides, the expiration date will be June 30th.
+If the registration also includes public health pesticides, the expiration date is June 30th.
 If the registration includes agricultural pesticides, the registration will expire at the same time the insurance policy or surety bond expires.

 Proof of Insurance or Surety Bond